figment-networks/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ### Create New Wallet

+Go to [Avalanche wallet](wallet.avax.network) and click on create new wallet.

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/create-new-wallet.png)

 ### Generate Key Phrase

-When you click on the Access button, you will be directed to a new window "Generate key Phrase", where you will see a list of keycodes and need to save or capture the given set of 12-16 words somewhere safe.
+Now, you will be directed to a new window "Generate key Phrase", where you will see a list of keycodes and need to save or capture the given set of 12-24 words somewhere safe.
 This list of code will help to access your account( do not share it with anyone)

 you will be directed to your key phrase window,